tvc95/freecodecamp-webpack-intro/tutorial-webpack.md

     ...
     ```

-Obs.: it will read an entry file "index.js" to create another file called "main.js" in a dist folder
+Obs.: by default it will read an entry file "index.js" to create another file called "main.js" in a dist folder.

+Step 4 - Configuring webpack